guidefari/here_hugo/apps/v2/src/content/note/speed.md

 ## Context
 The style of this note is similar to "[conversations with X](https://cutlefish.substack.com/p/the-x-files-6557-of-2024-edition)".

-> “X” is not one person—because I’ve had these conversations many times (with slight variations).
+> “X” is not one person, because I’ve had these conversations many times (with slight variations).
 I’ve also had friends recount these conversations many, many times.

 # What is speed at all cost?
 Willing to bet $3 that every software practitioner has been on a project where some form of this conversation takes place